sharifbhuiyan/Kickstarter_analysis/README.md

-o	Limitations of this dataset.
+### some other possible tables and/or graphs that could be created

-- - some other possible tables and/or graphs that could be created Clustered column can be created for showing Theater outcomes in “Y” axis and months in “X” axis.
+  - Clustered column can be created for showing Theater outcomes in “Y” axis and months in “X” axis.

-      Dataset has outliers.
+  - Dataset has outliers.
 It can be demonstrated by creating a Box and Whisker Plot.